 Are Employee Handbooks Required by Law?

-Probably Not, But There Are Excellent Reasons Why You Want to Have a Handbook
+Probably Not, But There Are Reasons Why You Want to Have One

 Laws mandate employer actions such as overtime pay, minimum wage, meals and breaks, and jury duty.
 Other procedures and policies that an employer decides over time such as how to reimburse employee travel for work, paid time off, flexible work schedules and bereavement leave become confusing and difficult to apply and monitor if they have no central location.